FormunaGit/saturn-markweb-server/src/pages/foobar.dev/index.md

 MarkWeb **servers** can be accessed via any protocol, although HTTP is recommended.
 They are responsible for **serving** MarkWeb pages, which are written in __Markdown__.
 MarkWeb **clients** access MarkWeb servers via whatever protocol is implemented (again, HTTP is recommended).
 They are responsible for **rendering** MarkWeb pages.

+The specifications are in their own page, available at foobar.dev/specs.

 ## Projects that use Markweb
 ### Legend
 - 🪦: The project is **no longer in development**.